Healthdirect Free Australian health advice you can count on.

 A stent, a wire mesh tube, is inserted into the artery to keep it open.

-What to expect after angioplasty
+What should I expect after an angioplasty?

 You will need to lie flat for 1 to 4 hours and probably stay in hospital overnight, or for longer if angioplasty was done as an emergency procedure.